zumasys/docs/site/jbase/connectivity/jagent/jagent-troubleshooting/README.md

 ## WRESTTEST

 Once you have the webserver responding there is a testing rest api called WRESTTEST to assist you in debugging your environment.

-You should be able to browse to http://&lt;your ip&gt;:20002/api/wresttest and you should see the following page.
+[You should be able to browse to: http://<your ip>:20002/api/wresttest and you should see the following page.

 ![336527-jagent-troubleshooting: 1526760527506-1526760527506](./1526760527506-1526760527506.jpg)